 And what do you see looking forward to?
 How will this continue to evolve?

 As we move closer toward federal legalization, which, I believe, will happen, we move closer to normalization.
 As we move closer to normalization, big larger consumer product goods companies come in and start to incorporate and use cannabinoids in their products.
-Whether they are specifically cannabis products or whether they are other products that have cannabinoids in them.
-Procter Gamble comes out with a crest toothpaste that suddenly has CBD in it will start to normalize over time.
-Banking for all these companies will start to be normalized, and the companies will start to grow; big corporations will support it.
+Whether they are specifically cannabis products or other products that have cannabinoids in them, Procter Gamble comes out with a crest toothpaste that suddenly has CBD in it will start to normalize over time.
+Banking for all these companies will be normalized, and the companies will start to grow; big corporations will support it.
 There’ll be insurance for people that work at these companies.
-There will be all the things that normalize, and a new industry will develop out of this.
+All the things will normalize, and a new industry will develop out of this.
 It will become part of what I believe will be the existing CPG industry.
 Some of those companies will invest.
 Some new companies will come about.
 There will be aggregation like there always is, but I believe we’re on the road to normalization, and cannabis will be both something for recreational use and medical use.
 And we’ll see that manifest in those ways that we expect to.

 We have a similar belief that it is the craft model where, if you look at craft beers, where people who are willing to pay a premium know it’s organically grown.
 Knowing where it’s sourced from, that there’s a living wage.

 Hopefully, that craft component will allow the legacy element to continue, right?
 And I truly believe that will happen.
 But, unfortunately, there are too many people in the industry, both actively participating and at the lobbying level, to just fully allow pharma, alcohol, and tobacco to come in and just level everything that’s been built.
 So I don’t see that happening, but I see them coming in and taking a piece of it.
 No doubt.